mhbeals/mhwood.github.io/introduction/methodology.md

 characteristics of the physical newspaper as well.

 ![Fig. 1](../img/map.jpeg)
 > Fig. 1.
-Map of all metadata fields from our samples (each one represented by a different
+Map of all metadata fields from our samples (each one
-> colour), with connecting lines showing the internal hierarchy of each, broken down
+> represented by a different colour), with connecting lines showing the
-> by metadata of physical object, digital object, metadata pertaining to both, and
+> internal hierarchy of each, broken down by metadata of physical object,
-> text data.
-Unmapped blue boxes refer to user-generated fields exclusive to Trove.
+> digital object, metadata pertaining to both, and text data.
+Unmapped
+> blue boxes represent an overflow of repetitive administrative technical
+> metadata.

 As a result, we decided instead to create this textual ontology of the metadata fields based upon the structure of the newspaper as a physical